WGBH-MLA/AAPB2/app/views/primary_source_sets/bilingual-education.md

 ## Subjects

-- Perspectives on bilingual education throughout the history of the United States.
+- Historical perspectives on bilingual education in the United States.
-- The impact of language orientations and language ideologies in bilingual education in the United States.
+- Language orientations and ideologies in bilingual education.
-- The diverse types of bilingual education programs in Texas, New Mexico, and Colorado.
+- Types of bilingual education programs in Texas, New Mexico, and Colorado.
-- Policies implemented in California, such as Proposition 227.
+- California bilingual education policies, including Proposition 227.

 ## Introduction